khanhvu207/khanhvu207.github.io/_posts/2025-03-10-fisher_information.md

 $$

 Although score function seems like a function of the parameter, it is actually a $$\color{darkorange}{\text{random variable}}$$ that depends on the data $$X$$.
-Also, from the above, the score function is the sum of the score functions of the individual observations.
-Intuitively, the score function tells us the direction in which we should move the parameter to increase the likelihood of the data.
+Intuitively, the score function tells us the direction in which we should move in the parameter space $$\Theta$$ to increase the likelihood of the observed data.
 We typically solve for the maximum-likelihood estimate by setting the score function to zero, i.e., $$\theta_\text{MLE}$$ is the solution to $$s(\theta; X) = \mathbf{0}$$.

 ## Fisher information

-To begin with, we can show that the expected score is zero, i.e.,
+Before we discuss what Fisher information is, we shall start with the following result which states that the expectation of the score function is zero, i.e.,

 $$
 \begin{align*}